ForgeRock/openam-authentication/README.md

 <ol>
 <li>An OpenAM server up and running.
 It can be installed anywhere, as long as Wordpress can reach it.
 The OpenAM requires certain REST APIs, hence OpenAM 10.X and above is required.
 <li> For versions of OpenAM 11.0 and older, the Legacy API mode will need to be enabled in the plugin
 <li>Your wordpress installation up and running.
-This plug-in was written and tested for Wordpress 3.9.2 and 4.0.0 but it might work with previous versions.
+This plug-in was written and tested for Wordpress 3.9.2 up to 4.4.2 but it might work with previous versions.
 </ol>
 <dt>
 Do I need an OpenAM Policy Agent?